syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/docker.md

 keywords: Assemblies
 ---

+# Convert HTML to PDF file in Linux docker container

 The Syncfusion HTML to PDF converter is a .NET library that converts HTML or web pages to PDF.
 This library converts an HTML to PDF in a Linux [docker](https://www.docker.com/why-docker/) container.

-# Steps to convert HTML to PDF in Linux docker container:
+## Steps to convert HTML to PDF in Linux docker container:

 1. Create a new ASP.NET Core application and enable the docker support with Linux as a target OS.
 ![Convert HTMLToPDF Docker Step1](htmlconversion_images/DockerStep1.png)
 ![Convert HTMLToPDF Docker Step2](htmlconversion_images/DockerStep2.png)

-2. Install the [Syncfusion.HtmlToPdfConverter.Net.Linux](https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.Net.Linux/) NuGet package as a reference to your .NET Core application [NuGet.org](https://www.nuget.org/)
+2. Install the [Syncfusion.HtmlToPdfConverter.Net.Linux](https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.Net.Linux/) NuGet package as a reference to your .NET Core application [NuGet.org](https://www.nuget.org/).
 ![Convert HTMLToPDF Docker Step3](htmlconversion_images/DockerStep3.png)

 3. Include the following commands in the docker file to install the dependent packages in the docker container.